wpswings/subscriptions-for-woocommerce/README.txt

 **11) Charge Initial Fee on Subscription-based Products With WooCommerce Payment Integrations:** WordPress subscriptions plugin gives you the option to charge an initial sign-up fee for subscriptions.
 The WooCommerce Subscriptions free plugin also supports seamless integration with the Stripe payment gateway in WooCommerce, making the payment process smooth & efficient.

-**12) Offer Free Trial to WooCommerce Subscription Users:** With our best subscription plugin, you can offer free trials to subscription users and set the trial frequency.
-Encourage users to sign up by providing free trials for WooCommerce subscription products or services.
+**12) Offer Free Trial to WooCommerce Subscriptions Users:** With our best subscription plugin, you can offer free trials to subscription users and set the trial frequency.
+Encourage users to sign up by providing free trials for WooCommerce subscriptions products or services.
 After the trial period ends, users can continue the Woo subscription plan.

 **13) Complete WooCommerce Subscriptions Table for Admin:** Woo subscriptions plan module includes essential details such as active and inactive subscriptions, upcoming recurring payment dates, subscription names, subscription expiry dates, & individual plan due dates, along with the recurring payment frequency.